Kilworth House Hotel & Theatre

 Our Inspector's view

-Kilworth House Hotel is a restored Victorian country house located in 38 acres of private grounds offering state-of-the-art conference rooms.
-The gracious public areas feature many period pieces and original art works.
-The bedrooms are very comfortable and well equipped, and the large Orangery is the place for informal dining, while the opulent Wordsworth Restaurant has a more formal air.
+Kilworth House Hotel is a restored Victorian country house set in 38 acres of private grounds.
+The gracious public areas feature many period pieces and original art works, and bedrooms are very comfortable and well equipped.
+The large Orangery is the place for informal dining, while the opulent Wordsworth Restaurant has a more formal air.
 Close to the lake there's an open-air theatre which seats 540; professional productions are performed, and picnics can be arranged, or dinner back at the hotel is also an option.

 Features